imhicihu/Software-installations/README.md

 ### What is this repository for? ###

 * Quick summary
-    - A quick-list of software to install in a brand new CPU, with a focus on open-source software tools
+    - A quick-list of software to install in a brand new CPU, with a focus on open-source software solution tools
 * Version 1.01

 ### How do I get set up? ###